kenwals/BoWood-Audio/README.md

 #### Visitor Stories

 1. As a visitor to this site, I want to see what services are available so I can decide if I want to do business here.
-2. As a visitor to this site, I want to see pictures of the studio, so I know who what to expect.
+2. As a visitor to this site, I want to see pictures of the studio, so I know what to expect.
 3. As a visitor to this site, I want to be able to contact the studio, so that I can make queries or request a booking.
 4. As a visitor to this site, I want to be able to view the range of products that are on sale, so that I can make an online purchase.
 5. As a visitor to this site, I want to be able to view individual product details, so that I check product details before deciding to purchase.
-6. As a visitor to this site, I want to be able to see and post reviews of the products on sale, so that I get a second opinion before i buy or share my opinion with other visitors.
+6. As a visitor to this site, I want to be able to see and post reviews of the products on sale, so that I get a second opinion before I buy or share my opinion with other visitors.

 #### Owner Stories

 1. As the owner of this site, I want a simple landing page, so that visitors can learn about my studio easily and quickly.
-2. As the owner of this site, I want to be able to have an online store so i can sell merchandise and gift vouchers.
+2. As the owner of this site, I want to be able to have an online store so I can sell merchandise and gift vouchers.
-3. As the owner of this site, I want a receipt / proof of purchase emailed to myself and available to myself.
+3. As the owner of this site, I want a receipt/proof of purchase emailed to me and available to myself.
-4. As the owner of this site, I want to showcase some of my work, so the user gets a idea of my skills and talent.
+4. As the owner of this site, I want to showcase some of my work, so the user gets an idea of my skills and talent.

 ## Deployment

-I developed this application in VScode, While developing this application i used a virtual environment called [pipenv](https://pipenv.pypa.io/en/latest/).
+I developed this application in VScode, While developing this application I used a virtual environment called [pipenv](https://pipenv.pypa.io/en/latest/).
 I would recommend you do the same.
-This repo includes the pipenv compatible dependancy setup files, the only thing you need to configure is the environmental variable file (filename: ".env").
+This repo includes the pipenv compatible dependency setup files, the only thing you need to configure is the environmental variable file (filename: ".env").

-**Please note** This project contains several Environmental variable keys that will not work outside of this project without you refactoring in your own keys.
-Here is a sample of the Environmental variables file i used with keys masked.
-You will need to replace with your own.
+**Please note** This project contains several Environmental variable keys that will not work outside of this project without you refactoring in your keys.
+Here is a sample of the Environmental variables file I used with keys masked.
+You will need to replace it with your own.

 ```bash